 Use of certain drugs, such as cocaine

 Goodpasture syndrome usually affects young men.
-It more often occurs among whites than among people of other races and ethnicities.
-Goodpasture syndrome also most commonly affects people who are:
+It more often occurs among whites, and it most commonly affects people who are:

 Between ages 20 and 30